metal3-io/metal3-docs/design/metadata-handling.md

 - if no secret exists with an ownerReference to this Metal3Machine, then the reconciler will create one and fill the respective field with the secret name.

-To create a Metal3Data object, the controller will select an index for that Metal3Machine.
+To create a Metal3Data object, the Metal3DataTemplate controller will select an index for that Metal3Machine.
 The selection happens by selecting the lowest available index.
 The controller will list all existing Metal3Data object linked to this Metal3DataTemplate and create a list of unavailable indexes.
 It will fill it by extracting the index from the Metal3Data names.
+The indexes always start from 0 and increment by 1.
+The lowest available index is to be used next.

-Once the next available index is found, it will create the Metal3Data object.
+Once the next lowest available index is found, it will create the Metal3Data object.
 The name would be a concatenation of the Metal3DataTemplate name and index.
 Upon conflict, it will fetch again the list to consider the new list of Metal3Data and try to create the new object with the new index, this will happen until the new object is created successfully.
 Upon success, it will render the content values, and create the secrets containing the rendered data.
 The controller will generate the content based on the `metaData` or `networkData` field of the Metal3DataTemplate Specs.

+Once the generation is successful, the status field `ready` will be set to True.
+If any error happens during the rendering, an error message will be added.

 ### The generated secrets